Washington Post: Trump asked DNI, NSA to deny evidence of Russia collusion

 CNN has not yet confirmed the Post's reporting.

 Trump's requests to Director of National Intelligence Daniel Coats and National Security Agency Director Adm.
-Michael Rogers came after then-FBI Director James Comey publicly revealed before the House intelligence committee in March that the FBI had an investigation into collusion to influence the 2016 election.
+Michael Rogers came after then-FBI Director James Comey publicly revealed before the House intelligence committee in March that the FBI had an investigation into collusion to influence the 2016 election, according to the Post.
+The Post's sources said Coats and Rogers both refused Trump's requests.

+In a response to CNN, a White House spokesperson said: "The White House does not confirm or deny unsubstantiated claims based on illegal leaks from anonymous individuals.
+The President will continue to focus on his agenda that he was elected to pursue by the American people."

 CNN reported in February that the White House had asked the FBI to push back against stories in the press about potential coordination between Trump associates and Russia.